00d 00h 00m 00s

 But the truth is, if you buy a trampoline that has adequate safety features, you are greatly mitigating your chances of a product-related injury.

-Today, we’re going to use our expertise to list the three safer trampolines you can buy this year based on a criterion of the most important trampoline safety features.
+Today, we’re going to use our expertise as makers of the first springless trampoline to list the three safer trampolines you can buy this year based on the most important trampoline safety features.

-We will highlight three safer trampolines at different price points: One cheap trampoline, one mid-budget trampoline and one premium trampoline so you have an option no matter what your budget for a trampoline looks like.
+We will highlight three safer trampolines at different price points (cheap, mid-budget and premium) so you have an option no matter what your budget for a trampoline looks like.

 • Trampoline Net (Enclosure)